csc-training/hpc-python/docs/mooc/numerical-computing/creating-and-accessing.md

 ### From existing data

 NumPy arrays can be created in several different ways.
-The simplest ways is to use the **array** constructor and provide the data directly as an argument.
+The simplest way is to use the **array** constructor and provide the data directly as an argument.
 For example, in order to generate a one-dimensional array containing the numbers 1,2,3,4 one can use: